Uniform-in-Submodel Bounds for Linear Regression in a Model Free Framework

 so that $\mathcal{M}(p)$ is the power set of $\{1,2,\ldots,p\}$ with the deletion of the empty set.
-The set $\mathcal{M}(k)$ denotes the set of all non-empty models of size bounded by $k$.
-The main importance of our results is the ``uniform-in-model'' feature.
+Thus the set $\mathcal{M}(k)$ denotes the set of all non-empty submodels of size bounded by $k$.
+The most important aspect of our results is the ``uniform-in-submodel'' feature.
 These results are proved uniform over $M\in\mathcal{M}(k)$ for some $k$ that is allowed to diverge with $n$.

-Traditionally, it is common to include an intercept term when fitting the linear regression.
+When fitting a linear regression, it is common to include an intercept term.
 To avoid extra notation, we assume that all covariates under consideration are included in the vectors $X_i$.
 So, take the first coordinate of all $X_i$'s to be 1, that is, $X_i(1) = 1$ for all $1\le i\le n,$ if an intercept is required.
 For any $M\subseteq\{1,2,\ldots,p\}$, define the ordinary least squares empirical risk (or objective) function as

 Expanding the square function it is clear that